japareds/Black-Carbon-IoT-Proxy-Forecasting/README.md

 Specify parameters on run_train.sh

-Files are located in /Files folder
+Scripts are located in /Scripts folder
-Results are located in /Results folder
+Files are located in /Files folder (restricted access) Results are located in /Results folder (restricted access)